derekhiggins/cachemeifyoucan/README.md

 4. **Test**: The next time you make the same request, the server will return your custom response from the cache.

 > **Note:** Be careful to maintain valid JSON structure when editing cache files manually.

+# Security Note on Cached Data

+Cache files store request and response data, including headers and body content.
+To mitigate risks, the Authorization header in the stored request data within the cache file is masked (replaced with "***").
+However, the response content is stored as received from the upstream server.
+In future we may make the list of masked Headers configurable.